 Exposures to contaminants — such as trichloroethylene (TCE), tetrachloroethylene (PCE), vinyl chloride and others — at Camp Lejeune likely increased the risk of certain cancers, adverse birth outcomes and other health impacts from the 1950s through February 1985, according to the Centers for Disease Control’s Agency for Toxic Substances and Disease Registry (ATSDR).

-How Can a Water Poisoning Lawsuit Attorney Help?
+How Can Camp Lejeune Toxic Water Lawsuit Attorneys Help?

 You may be eligible to file a Camp Lejeune lawsuit if you or your loved one was exposed to contaminated drinking water for at least 30 days between August 1, 1952 and December 31, 1987, suffered cancer or other health issues related to water contamination at Camp Lejeune.